-CAMP DIRECTOR: JON THOMPSON, HEAD COACH, AMHERST COLLEGE HEAD AMHERST LACROSSE COACH (8th SEASON)
+CAMP DIRECTOR: JON THOMPSON, HEAD COACH, AMHERST COLLEGE HEAD AMHERST LACROSSE COACH (10th Season)

-Amherst men’s lacrosse head coach Jon Thompson is entering his ninth season at the helm in 2019.
+Amherst Men's Lacrosse head coach Jon Thompson is entering his tenth season at the helm in 2020.

 The Mammoths rattled off another successful season in 2017, opening the year 12-3 en route to recording a 13-5 overall record and 8-2 mark in league play.
 After capturing the No. 2 seed in the NESCAC Championship, Amherst would go on to earn an at-large bid and appear in the NCAA Championship tournament for the fourth consecutive year and post an impressive 14-11 win over Springfield in the second round before falling in the national quarterfinals.
 Finishing the season with the No. 6 national ranking, Amherst placed five players on the All-NESCAC team, seven players on the All-New England squad, and three student-athletes on the USILA All-America teams.